secondlevel/Back-propagation/README.md

 # Back-propagation (Summer Course homework 1)
 This is the homework one of the Summer Course.
-The Content is about backward propagation
+It's about building back propagation using the numpy package.

+## Environment